nhbess/weak_supervision_tutorial/part_4_global_pos_tags/README.md

 vars_ud_treebank="UD_German-GSD"
 ```

+Further, activate your Python environment.
 Then, you need to run the following command:

 ```bash
 ./create_data.sh